 Keep Castaldo Jewelry Molding Rubber as clean as possible.
-It should not normally be necessary to clean the unvulcanized rubber, and if small quantities become soiled for any reason it is normally both advisable and prudent to discard the piece and begin anew.
+It should not normally be necessary to clean the unvulcanized rubber, and if small quantities become soiled for any reason it is normally both advisable and prudent to discard the piece.

-However, if cleaning is absolutely necessary, use industrial cleaning agents such as acetone, toluene, tri-chloro-ethylene and methyl-ethyl-ketone.
+However, if cleaning is absolutely necessary, mineral spirits or industrial cleaning agents such as acetone may be used.

-You may find a white powder coating one side of Castaldo Jewelry Molding.
-This powder is part of the compound and need not be cleaned off - it will merge with the compound during vulcanization.
+You may find a white powder coating one side of Castaldo Jewelry Molding Rubber.
+This powder is part of the compound and need not be cleaned off - it will merge with the rubber during vulcanization.